LimingXLiming/JiangLiming/_pages/About.md

 #### Academic Duties
 * Program Leader of MSc in Fire Safety Engineering.
-* Vice Director of Tongji University International Joint Research Laboratory on Fire Safety Engineering
+* Vice Director of Tongji University International Joint Research Laboratory on Fire Safety Engineering.
 * Member of Technical Program Committee of 6th International Conference on Modelling in Mechanics and Materials, 2024, Kula Lumpur, Malaysia.
 * Member of Local Organising Committee of 5th 3D Construction Printing Conference, 2024, Hong Kong
 * Co-Chair of 'Structure' workshop in IAFSS 2023.